gizmola/docker4lamp/README.md

 - xdebug-3.1.1 (and documentation for connecting the Visual Studio Code debugger to the container)
 - MySQL8
 - PhpMyAdmin running by default on port 8080
+- A mkcert container that generates certs for a dev domain
 - Allowance for customization of mysql, php and apache configuration files
 - Composer installed in the Server container
 - A simple .env file that handles container naming, allowing for multiple unique container setups and port changes through simple text edits